Norman Nato: 2022–23 season

 Nato returned to a full-time Formula E seat for the 2022–23 season, partnering Sacha Fenestraz at Nissan.
 During the season opener at Mexico City, the Frenchman was forced to retire from the race after Robin Frijns crashed into the rear of the Frenchman's car on the first lap.
 Nato opened his points tally with a seventh place at Hyderabad, before finishing eighth in Cape Town.
 Having experienced a race-ending collision on the opening lap of the São Paulo ePrix, Nato would fail to score points in the subsequent events at Berlin and Monaco, a race he had started from third position.
 Nato bounced back from Jakarta onwards, in part as a result of a software upgrade brought in by Nissan after the Berlin round, scoring points in the remaining six races.
 This run included a podium in Rome, where Nato managed his car's energy to the limit to finish second, as well as two further top-five finishes.
-Despite this string of results, which resulted in Nato finishing tenth in the championship and helping Nissan to finish ahead of customer team McLaren in the teams' standings, the French driver departed the team after the end of the campaign.
+Despite this string of results, which resulted in Nato finishing tenth in the championship and helping Nissan to finish ahead of customer team McLaren in the teams' standings, Nato departed the team after the end of the campaign.